skotcharat/doforfund/DesignDocuments/userStories.md

 ### Find the picture

-As any user I want to be able to find the example of pictures by a category in the gallery.
+As any user I want to be able to find the example of portfolio by a category in the gallery.

 ### Find the Event